-in STOCK our dji Phantom RTF stock is the newest improved v1.1.1 RTF dual antenna FASST compatible version ! - special offer we will pay any AU gst on this specific item
+STOCK our dji Phantom Kit stock is the newest improved v1.1.1 kit, dual antenna FASST compatible Rx version ! - special offer we will pay any AU gst on this specific item

-FREE Express shipping* (choose FREE SHIPPING at check out - it will go Express; usually overnight to CBD of SY, MLB, ADL, PER, BNE - 2 Days to AKL, DRW - 3 Days to SIN, USA, )
+FREE shipping* (special offer FREE Express DHL shipping* or choose Gold Class SHIPPING at check out to jump the queue - it will then go express; Gold Class is same day for local addresses (must be signed for), DHL overnight to CBD of SY, MLB, ADL, PER, BNE - 2 Days to AKL, DRW - DHL is 3 Days to SIN, USA. if you choose Free shipping it takes longer to process - see shipping section information

 Our stock is in AU (Gold Coast) with full AU return warranty, AU C-Tick compliance and expert "English pilot" phone support